jramassamy/dydx-example/README.md

 # dydx-example
-an introduction example for DYDX (Typescript based SDK), with V3 Websocket and Create orders example
+An introduction example for DYDX (Typescript based SDK), with V3 Websocket and Create orders example

 !IMPORTANT: Package Dependancies List: